learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Unity/Unity2D_Tutorial_2D_Physics_For_PONG.md

 ![](Unity2D_Physics_Images/white-camera.png)

 ## Creating Physics Objects
-1. **Create a Player Objects:** Next, we will create a player object.
+1. **Create a Player Object:** Next, we will create a player object.
 Our player will be a rectangle.
 To make the player, right click on empty space in the heirarchy and nagivate to 2D Object -> Sprites -> Square.
 This will create a new gameobject with a sprite renderer component attached to it.
 Name it player (or anything you want).

 ![](Unity2D_Physics_Images/select-square.png)

 For the sake of simplicity, I will name this square as Player1.
-Edit the "Scale" of the square to resemble a rectangle in the right hand pane.
-Additionally, change the color of the square to be black, in order to contrast the white camera background.
+The right hand pane represents properties of the GameObject you just created.
+We want our paddle to look like a rectangle.
+You can either use your cursor or you can utilize the "Scale" property of the Player1 square.
+Additionally, in order to contrast the white camera background, change the color of the square to be black.

 ![](Unity2D_Physics_Images/now-rectangle.png)